-Diffusion, osmosis and active transport Substances are moving in and out of the cells of your body all the time.
+Homeostasis - kidneys and water balance Substances are moving in and out of the cells of your body all the time.
 To understand why the water balance is so important in homeostasis, and to make sense of how your kidneys work, you need to know about diffusion, osmosis and active transport. is the spreading out of the particles of a gas or any substance in solution.
 It is caused by the random movement of the particles.
 The higher the temperature, the faster the particles move and the faster diffusion takes place.
 Diffusion results in the overall (net) movement of particles from an area of high concentration to an area of low concentration down a concentration gradient.